msola-ht/ComfyUI-Windows-Portable/README.md

   - When installing, be sure to check the **"Desktop development with C++"** workload.
   - Download address: [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/vs)

-## Update Log:

-- 8-20: The integrated package is divided into domestic and global versions, with no differences other than the startup files.

 ## Download Addresses: